mindscan-de/FuriousIron-HFB/README.md

 This is a proof of concept code for a hash-function free bloom filter, which i use for my own developed source code search engine.
-It took me some iterations to simplify the concept of a bloom filter this much, that it now is basically no algorithm left.
-Calling this hash-free-bloom filter an algorithm would overstate the two lines of implementing code but simplifying a Bloom-filters down to basically two lines of code is nonetheless art.
+It took me some iterations to simplify the concept of a bloom filter that much, that there is now basically no algorithm left.
+Calling this Hash-Free-Bloom-Filter an algorithm would overstate the two lines of implementing code but simplifying Bloom-Filters down to basically two lines of code is nonetheless art.

 If you like this approach or cite it please link back to this repository and cite this project URL.